-- 1. providing texts at appropriate reading levels for the range of student reading ability; - 2. encouraging extended reading as well as reading in short bursts; - 3. providing opportunities for students to access texts independently e.g. using the Internet, works of reference, library catalogues and indexes; - 4. helping students to develop a range of active reading strategies skimming, scanning, reading intensively for a range of contexts and purposes; - 5. helping students acquire a variety of comprehension skills literal, inferential and evaluative e.g. through DARTS activities - ('Directed Activities Relating to Texts') - 6. teaching students how to select/note/synthesise information from their reading; - 7. drawing students' attention to the way texts are organised in different subject areas e.g. format, page layout, print, illustrations and diagrams, and other key textual features.
+- providing texts at appropriate reading levels for the range of student reading ability; - encouraging extended reading as well as reading in short bursts; - providing opportunities for students to access texts independently e.g. using the Internet, works of reference, library catalogues and indexes; - helping students to develop a range of active reading strategies skimming, scanning, reading intensively - for a range of contexts and purposes; - helping students acquire a variety of comprehension skills literal, inferential and evaluative - teaching students how to select/note/synthesise information from their reading; - drawing students' attention to the way texts are organised in different subject areas e.g. format, page layout, print, illustrations and diagrams, and other key textual features.